DomThom/summer_project_2022/enso_eofs/README.md

 All other files use u-bl949 or u-bh443 data as in the rest of the repository

+Analysis in the Correlations directory didn't really yield any interesting results so is not well formatted at all.
+It is included for reference, but should probably be redone more thouroughly if it becomes of interest.

 ## EOF analysis
 EOF analysis is computed using either the eofs.standard package from Ajdawson or xeofs from Nicrie Both compute eofs using an SVD method and a helpful comparison between what the packages can do can be found in the xeofs documentation.